 To prevent scope creep, make sure that your client knows exactly what they need and has included all the details in a written request.
-Create a document for your client describing what your team will deliver and when, and include a section that explains what will happen if the client adds to the agreed-upon parameters.
+Create a project charter document for your client describing what your team will deliver and when, and include a section that explains what will happen if the client adds to the agreed-upon parameters.

 Depending on the request, it may be possible to accommodate a bit of scope creep, but be sure to explain to your client that such additions will result in changes to the cost and/or timeline of the project.

 Closely related to scope creep is a budget creep.
 Changes in project scope certainly can affect your bottom line adversely, but so can other factors.
 Overly optimistic cost estimates can result in a budget overrun, as when you underestimate the time or external resources required to complete the project.

 Sometimes there are unforeseen changes in material or labor costs.
 Poor planning nearly always affects your budget, as can poor communication, and we’ll talk about those below.